Forget King Coal. Solar Is ‘New King’ of Global Power Markets, Says IEA

 U.K. grid operators are currently locked in a dispute with the regulator regarding the allowable rates of return.
 Transmission network operators claim the rates proposed for the years 2021-2026 won’t attract sufficient investment.

-The IEA stressed the importance for a two-pronged approach to power infrastructure.
-While new investments must be made in solar, wind and other low-carbon options, the future of existing infrastructure also needs to be considered, Laura Cozzi, the IEA's chief modeler said at the report's launch.
+The IEA stressed the importance of a two-pronged approach to power infrastructure.
+While new investments must be made in solar, wind and other low-carbon options, the future of existing infrastructure also needs to be considered, Laura Cozzi, the IEA's chief modeler, said at the report's launch.

 “There are currently around 2,000 GW of coal around the world today.
-A large part of this is in Asia and a lot of it is very young," Cozzi said.
-"If we want to have more climate-compatible coal we need to look at retrofitting with CCS or repurposing to provide flexible electricity or early retirements."
+A large part of this is in Asia, and a lot of it is very young," Cozzi said.
+"If we want to have more climate-compatible coal, we need to look at retrofitting with [carbon capture and storage] or repurposing to provide flexible electricity or early retirements."

 If existing fossil-fuel-based power infrastructure continues to operate as is, global warming would be locked in at 1.65 degrees Celsius.
 The Paris Agreement's stretch target is 1.5 degrees Celsius with a binding target of 2 degrees Celsius.

-From 2000-2019 solar generation increased by 664 gigawatt-hours from a base close to zero.
-Under current policies, 4,813 gigawatt-hours of additional solar generation is forecast from 2019-2040, a seven-fold increase on the growth solar has already seen.
+From 2000-2019, solar generation increased by 664 gigawatt-hours from a base close to zero.
+Under current policies, 4,813 gigawatt-hours of additional solar generation is forecast from 2019-2040, a sevenfold increase on the growth solar has already seen.

-There was 586 GW of solar installed globally by the end of 2019, according to data from the International Renewable Energy Agency (IRENA).
+There was 586 GW of solar installed globally by the end of 2019, according to data from the International Renewable Energy Agency.

 Solar and wind will both overtake coal in terms of electricity generation, with solar doing so as early as the middle of this decade.
 And the growth of renewables could be even more aggressive, with gas generation even shrinking by 2040 under the IEA’s "Sustainable Development Scenario."